dvirops/chartmuseum.cr/README.md

 ### Commands

-* From inside the root of the project run `docker-compose up -d`
+* From inside the root of the project run `docker-compose up`
-* Exec to the container created `docker exec -it chartmuseum_app_1 bash`
-* When inside the container run the tests `crystal spec`
+* The container is configured to run tests every time a file is changed so just start developing.

 ## Contributing